conda/conda/docs/source/user-guide/configuration/enable-tab-completion.rst

 #.
 Test it:

    #.
-Open a new terminal window.
+Open a new Terminal window or an Anaconda Prompt.

    #.
 Type: ``conda ins``, and then press the Tab key.